by Alexandra Frascino, MS, LMFT, Therapist, Enterhealth Outpatient Center of Excellence

 Why is ACT So Effective in Addiction Treatment?

 ACT techniques have been shown to be most effective when used with patients who are looking to cope with symptoms that they believe will persist after treatment.
 As Enterhealth approaches substance use disorders from the lens of a chronic-disease model, we believe ACT can help patients who are working to accept that symptoms such as cravings, fear of relapse, etc. will need to be managed over time.
 It is all about how people adjust their attitude toward managing these symptoms.

 ACT techniques can help patients identify ways to direct their treatment, and they often help patients relate to their current phase of treatment, rather than becoming fixated on an idea of what their recovery might look like down the road.

 How Enterhealth Uses ACT to Improve Recovery Outcomes

 Since its inception, Enterhealth has embraced the use of scientific, evidence-based treatments and therapeutic modalities.
-That is why we offer services such as Medication-Assisted Treatment (MAT), Eye Movement Desensitization and Reprocessing (EMDR), Neuropsychological Testing, and more.
+That is why we offer services such as Medication-Assisted Treatment (MAT), Eye Movement Desensitization and Reprocessing (EMDR), Psychological Testing, and more.
 In addition, our therapists employ a range of techniques such as cognitive behavioral therapy, Motivational Enhancement Therapy, acceptance and commitment therapy, and more.

 By helping patients establish what they value most in order to lead a meaningful life and identify ways they can work these values into their everyday behavior and thinking, acceptance and commitment therapy provides introspection and resource prioritization that can be helpful for many individuals.